SmrithiY/customer-retention-behavior-analysis/README.md

 ## How to Use

-1. Download the Olist dataset from Kaggle.
+1. Download the Olist dataset.
 2. Place the CSV files in the folder specified in the script (`data_path`).
 3. Run the Python script.